MilkFlavor/Dulio/README.md

 You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of Markdownify for Windows, macOS and Linux.

-## Emailware

-Markdownify is an [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <Shibashish785@gmail.com> about anything you'd want to say about this software.
-I'd really appreciate it!

 ## Credits

 This software uses the following open source packages: